Tech-invite3GPPspaceIETFspace

 • MBS multicast.

-QoE measurement collection for application sessions delivered via MBS broadcast is supported in RRC_CONNECTED, RRC_INACTIVE, and RRC_IDLE states.
-QoE measurement collection for the application sessions delivered via MBS multicast is supported in RRC_CONNECTED state only.
+For application sessions delivered via MBS broadcast, QMC is supported in RRC_CONNECTED, RRC_INACTIVE, and RRC_IDLE states.
+QMC for the application sessions delivered via MBS multicast is supported in RRC_CONNECTED state only.
 Both signalling based and management based QoE measurement collection are supported in NR SA and NR-DC.
-Further details of NR-DC operation can be found in TS 37.340, and clause 21.7.
+Further details of NR-DC operation can be found in TS 37.340.

 Up

-For management-based QoE measurement activation, the OAM sends one or more QoE measurement configurations directly to the gNB.
-The QoE measurement configuration for management-based activation also includes an application layer measurement configuration list and the corresponding information for QoE measurement collection.
-The gNB selects UE(s) that meet the required QoE measurement capability, area scope and slice scope.
+For management-based QMC activation, the OAM sends one or more QoE measurement configurations directly to the gNB.
+The QoE measurement configuration for management-based QMC activation also includes an application layer measurement configuration list and the corresponding information for QoE measurement collection.
+The gNB selects UE(s) that have the required QoE measurement capability, and the measurement collection criteria related to area scope and slice scope.

-Application layer measurement configuration received by the gNB from OAM or 5GC is encapsulated in a transparent container, which is forwarded to a UE as Application layer configuration in the RRCReconfiguration message (there can be multiple configurations in the same message).
+An application layer measurement configuration received by the gNB from the OAM or from the 5GC is encapsulated in a transparent container, which is forwarded to a UE as measConfigAppLayerContainer in the RRCReconfiguration message (there can be multiple configurations in the same message).
 Application layer measurement reports received from UE's application layer are encapsulated in a transparent container and sent to the network in the MeasurementReportAppLayer message, as specified in TS 38.331.
 The UE can send multiple application layer measurement reports to the gNB in one MeasurementReportAppLayer message.
 In order to allow the transmission of application layer measurement reports which exceed the maximum PDCP SDU size, segmentation of the MeasurementReportAppLayer message may be enabled by the gNB.
 A measurement configuration application layer ID conveyed in the RRC signalling is used to identify the application layer measurement configuration and report between the gNB and the UE.
 The measurement configuration application layer ID is mapped to the QoE reference in the gNB, and the gNB forwards the application layer measurement report to MCE together with the QoE reference.
 The gNB can release one or multiple application layer measurement configurations from the UE in one RRCReconfiguration message at any time.
-The UE may additionally be configured by the gNB to report when a QoE measurement session starts or stops for a certain application layer measurement configuration.
+The UE may additionally be configured by the gNB to indicate to the gNB when a QoE measurement session starts or stops for a certain application layer measurement configuration.

 Up